NASA Approved 50th Anniversary Of The APOLLO 11 (AS-506) Mission.

 The Apollo 50th anniversary logo is available for download from the NASA Images and Video Library.

-Created by NASA graphic artist Matthew Skeins, the logo offers a nod to the past with a few elements borrowed from the original program emblem, and a glimpse into the future with a graphic depiction of NASA’s vision for the next half-century of deep space exploration.
+Created by NASA graphic artist Matthew Skeins, the logo offers a nod to the past.
+It does have a few elements borrowed from the original program emblem.
+The new logo gives us a glimpse into the future with a graphic depiction of NASA’s vision for the next half-century of deep space exploration.

 The arc through the word “Apollo” represents Earth’s limb, or horizon, as seen from a spacecraft.
-It serves as a reminder of how the first views of Earth from the Moon – one of NASA’s crowning achievements — forever transformed the way we see ourselves as human beings.
-It also affirms NASA’s intention to continue pushing the boundaries of knowledge and delivering on the promise of American ingenuity and leadership in space.
+It serves as a reminder of how the first views of Earth from the Moon.
+This is one of NASA’s crowning achievements.
+It forever transformed the way we see ourselves as human beings.
+It affirms NASA’s intention to continue pushing the boundaries and the promise of American ingenuity and leadership in space.